pointlander/peg/README.md

 # Syntax

-First declare the package name:
+First declare the package name and any import(s) required:
 ```
 package <package name>

+import <import name>
 ```

 Then declare the parser: